 コンテンツにスキップ

-Once every three years, contemporary art from around the world comes to Yokohama Yokohama Triennale 2017 Islands, constellations, and Galapagos
+Every three years, contemporary art from around the world comes to Yokohama Yokohama Triennale 2017 Islands, Constellations and the Galapagos

 3年に1度、世界の現代アートが横浜に ヨコハマトリエンナーレ2017 島と星座とガラパゴス

-This is a must-see work at the Yokohama Museum of Art
+The must-see works at the Yokohama Museum of Art

 IMG_6705_th

-Yokohama Triennale 2017 exhibition view (Yokohama Museum of Art) Photo: Ken Kato © Ai Weiwei Studio Photo provided by: Yokohama Triennale Organizing Committee
+Yokohama Triennale 2017 Exhibition view (Yokohama Museum of Art) Photo: Kato Ken © Ai Weiwei Studio Photo courtesy of Yokohama Triennale Organizing Committee

-On the exterior wall at the entrance of the Yokohama Museum of Art, a large-scale installation related to the refugee issue is displayed by Ai Weiwei, a contemporary artist born in Beijing, China.
-Ai Weiwei is an artist who is always concerned with the social situation in which he finds himself, and who promotes activities that seem to expand the concept of art.
-It consists of life jackets and lifeboats that were actually worn by refugees who crossed the Mediterranean Sea from the Middle East and North Africa and washed ashore on the island of Lesvos.
-You can almost hear the silent screams from the crowd of life jackets worn by people in extreme conditions, deciding whether to live or die.
+On the exterior wall at the entrance to the Yokohama Museum of Art, there is a large-scale installation related to the refugee issue that Ai Weiwei, a contemporary artist born in Beijing, China, is working on himself.
+Ai Weiwei is an artist who is always involved in the social situation he finds himself in, and is promoting activities that seem to expand the concept of art.
+This is made up of life jackets and lifeboats actually worn by refugees who crossed the Mediterranean Sea from the Middle East and North Africa and were washed up on the island of Lesbos.
+You can almost hear the silent screams from the horde of life jackets worn by people in extreme situations where life and death were at stake.

 IMG_6705_th

-Yokohama Triennale 2017 exhibition view Photo: Yuichiro Tanaka Photo provided by: Yokohama Triennale Organizing Committee
+Exhibition view from Yokohama Triennale 2017.
+Photo: Yuichiro Tanaka.
+Photo courtesy of the Yokohama Triennale Organizing Committee.

-Immediately after passing through the entrance, you will be greeted by a huge bamboo installation that resembles a shimenawa rope, an ancient Japanese motif.
-This work is by Joko Avianto, born in East Java, Indonesia, who has repeatedly considered the traditional culture that is disappearing in his country and the coexistence of humans and nature.
-The artist himself used approximately 1,500 bamboos from his home country and woven them using his own unique method.
+Just past the entrance, in the Grand Gallery, you are greeted by a giant bamboo installation resembling a shimenawa, an ancient Japanese motif.
+This piece was created by Joko Avianto, born in East Java, Indonesia, who has been studying the traditional culture that is being lost in his country and the coexistence of humans and nature.
+The artist himself used about 1,500 bamboo stalks from his native country and wove them together using his own unique technique to create the piece.
 It is quite large and has a strong presence even when viewed from the second floor.

 IMG_6705_th

-Zhao Zhao, a young artist from China's Xinjiang Uyghur Autonomous Region, is the first young artist to be officially introduced in Japan, and his work tackles head-on the various issues facing modern China.
-The work ``Project Taklamakan'' is a video of the act of transporting and wiring a huge refrigerator to the middle of the Taklamakan Desert, the artist's hometown and the second largest desert in the world, and drinking cold beer. .
-The 100km of electrical wires that were used will also be on display, making you think about the current state of isolation in the vast desert.
+Zhao Zhao (Zhao Zhao), a young artist from the Xinjiang Uyghur Autonomous Region of China, is being introduced in Japan for the first time, and his work tackles the various problems facing modern China head-on.
+His work, "Project Taklamakan," is a video of the artist transporting a giant refrigerator to the middle of the Taklamakan Desert, the second largest desert in the world and the artist's hometown, wiring it up, and drinking cold beer.
+The 100km of electrical wires used in the work are also on display, and the viewer is reminded of the isolated state of modern life in the vast desert.

 IMG_6705_th